ATTN Students in Canada – Save on your student phone plans. Find out The BEST student phone plan available in Vancouver, BC!

-Discussion Questions (10 Marks Total): There are generally few options available for cellular service providers in Vancouver or Canada for that matter relative to other countries like Britain.
+Discussion Questions (10 Marks Total): There are generally only few options available for cellular service in Vancouver, BC or Canada for that matter relative to other countries like Britain.
 A few years ago, the government of Canada, tried to increase competition by encouraging budget carriers to enter the market with their reserved spectrum auction.

 (Optional Further Readings – for your reading pleasure

 2 – Following turbulent times for new cellphone providers in early 2015, Wind Mobile, was sold to Shaw in 2016, making it the 4th largest wireless network provider in Canada.
 The acquisition of Wind Mobile by Shaw and re-branding as Freedom Mobile provides Canadians and students like yourself with a viable competitor.
-Freedom Mobile plans to be investing into their current network quality with new spectrum and increasing antennas.
+Freedom Mobile plans to be investing into their current network quality with new spectrum and increasing the number of antennas in metro centres.
+Shaw have proven their commitment to being a serious contender within Canada’s wireless network options; shortly after announcing the purchase of Wind Mobile, Shaw had sold ViaWest (data centre company) for 1.675 billion with some of the proceeds to buy airwaves to boost Freedom Mobile.

 4 – See how prices for phone plans in Canada compare to various developed countries globally.

 5 – An interesting article on Globe And Mail visualizing how wireless phone plans have been getting cheaper for students like yourself!
-Largely thanks to the Conservative Government move to increase competition in the oligopoly which wasn’t so popular then.
+Largely thanks to the Conservative Government’s move to increase competition in the oligopoly.
+Surprisingly, this initiative to increase competition wasn’t so popular among the public then.

 “…Wall report as proof its policies on the wireless industry have led to lower prices since 2008, which was the first year the study was conducted as well as when Ottawa held an auction for cellular airwaves that reserved a certain amount for new players.”